codewithnaman/KafkaClusterSetupAndMonitoring/README.md

 As you can see we have created twos sub nodes and we can see it's data.

 #### Get/Set data for a node
-To get your data from Zookeeper you need to fire the command get and path to node.
+To get your data from Zookeeper you need to use the command get and path to node.
 ```shell script
 get /my-node
 This is my-node node data